Winter is a cold, dark time…especially in your garage.

 Operation

-The NewAir G73 is rated for 500 sq ft of space, although that can increase to 750 sq ft if you have some good insulation in your garage.
+The NewAir G73 is rated for 500 sq ft of space, although that can increase to 750 sq ft if you have good insulation in your garage.
 At a minimum, that’s the size of a standard two-car garage.

 On the back of the unit, there’s a basic analog-style temperature dial to control the built-in thermostat.
 The unit will automatically shut off once it hits the desired temperature.